FreeYourSoul/FreExGraph/README.md

 ## Documentation

 The goal of this library is to provide a standardized way to represent an execution graph and to visit it via visitor.
 Some visitors are provided by FreExGraph but the more important thing is the ability to very easily provide its own visitor and it's own node type.

+> **Convention**: by convention : every method with their name ending with an underscore ' _ ', the method is for internal use only and should not be used directly by the user. (example : AbstractVisitor.apply_visitation_ , FreExNode.apply_accept_ )

 ### Node creation and visitation